danrl/ratools/README.md

     # mtu@dummy0 create
     # mtu@dummy0 enable

-It is also nice to let clients know the link-local address.
+It is also nice to let clients know the source link-layer address.

     # sll@dummy0 create
     # sll@dummy0 enable